A federal government Website managed by the U.S. Department of Health and Human Services

 Immunizations can save your child’s life.
 Because of advances in medical science, your child can be protected against more diseases than ever before.
 Some diseases that once injured or killed thousands of children, have been eliminated completely and others are close to extinction– primarily due to safe and effective vaccines.
-One example of the great impact that vaccines can have is the elimination of polio in the United States.
+Polio is one example of the great impact that vaccines had have in the United States.
 Polio was once America’s most-feared disease, causing death and paralysis across the country, but today, thanks to vaccination, there are no reports of polio in the United States.

 Vaccination is very safe and effective.
 Vaccines are only given to children after a long and careful review by scientists, doctors, and healthcare professionals.
 Vaccines will involve some discomfort and may cause pain, redness, or tenderness at the site of injection but this is minimal compared to the pain, discomfort, and trauma of the diseases these vaccines prevent.
 Serious side effects following vaccination, such as severe allergic reaction, are very rare.
 The disease-prevention benefits of getting vaccines are much greater than the possible side effects for almost all children.

 Immunization protects others you care about.
 Children in the U.S. still get vaccine-preventable diseases.
 In fact, we have seen resurgences of measles and whooping cough (pertussis) over the past few years.
-In 2010 the U.S. had over 21,000 cases of whooping cough reported and 26 deaths, most in children younger than 6 months.
-Unfortunately, some babies are too young to be completely vaccinated and some people may not be able to receive certain vaccinations due to severe allergies, weakened immune systems from conditions like leukemia, or other reasons.
+Since 2010, there have been between 10,000 and 50,000 cases of whooping cough each year in the United States and about 10 to 20 babies, many of which were too young to be fully vaccinated, died each year.
+While some babies are too young to be protected by vaccination, others may not be able to receive certain vaccinations due to severe allergies, weakened immune systems from conditions like leukemia, or other reasons.
 To help keep them safe, it is important that you and your children who are able to get vaccinated are fully immunized.
 This not only protects your family, but also helps prevent the spread of these diseases to your friends and loved ones.

 Immunizations can save your family time and money.
 A child with a vaccine-preventable disease can be denied attendance at schools or child care facilities.
 Some vaccine-preventable diseases can result in prolonged disabilities and can take a financial toll because of lost time at work, medical bills or long-term disability care.
 In contrast, getting vaccinated against these diseases is a good investment and usually covered by insurance.
 The Vaccines for Children program is a federally funded program that provides vaccines at no cost to children from low-income families.
 To find out more about the VFC program, visit http://www.cdc.gov/vaccines/programs/vfc/ or ask your child’s health care professional.